 Dawson Falls Power House.
 Natasha Naus, 2015.

 The scheme served as the main power supply for the Lodge until it was connected to the national grid in 1982.
-The Dawson Falls hydro scheme is now managed by the Department of Conservation and is valued for its heritage significance.
-The scheme is well maintained and continues to supply some of the Lodge’s power needs today.
-Restoration work completed in 2005 and funded by the Taranaki Electricity Trust has ensured this important example of early twentieth century power generation will continue to operate well into the future.
+The Department of Conservation then managed the Dawson Falls hydro scheme to supply some of the Lodge’s power.
+Restoration work, funded by the Taranaki Electricity Trust, was completed in 2005.

 Dawson Falls pelton wheel (enclosed) and generator.
 Natasha Naus, 2015.